Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **check_nyquist** [ Type: *bool* ]

 	If True, check that FWHM of image does not fall below a limit given by *nyquist_limit*, if so, use aperture photometry.
-PSF photometry can result in poor measurements due to suffering from undersmapling and centroiding difficulties.
+PSF photometry can result in poor measurements due to suffering from under sampling and centroiding difficulties.